AIDEN-OFFICIAL/DevOps/Docker.md

 - `docker exec -it Cont_ID /bin/sh` same
 - `docker network create Net_workName` to make two containers to interact with each other without the need for ports or connections(suppose MongoDB has to interact with Mongo Express)
 - `docker network ls` to list all network connections
+- `docker network rm <network_name>` remove networks if they're not used by any containers
+- `docker network inspect <network_name>`inspect if this network is being used
 -  `docker run -d -p 27017:27017 --name mongo -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=qwerty --network mongo_net mongo`Here we have set up the mongo to run in detach mode, added envs, bound ports, added a new  name, and connected with a network.
 -  ``